 Mt.
-Ulap is located in Itogon, Benguet and reaches to 1846 mASL at it’s peak.
+Ulap is located in Itogon, Benguet and reaches to 1846 mASL at its peak.
 Its height is half of the famous Mt.
 Pulag, which is the highest mountain in Luzon.
 An average length of time to hike is 10 hours from Entry Point (Tomtombek) to Exit Point (Sta.
 Fe).
-Because of its high elevation, the climate here is most of the time temperate.
+Because of its high elevation, the climate most of the time is temperate.

 Our first stop over is at Pangasinan.
 There are 2 stores where you can buy some accessories that you might need to bring or snacks and lunch.
 After the stop over we traveled for two hours and we arrived at the Brgy.
-Ampucao’s municipal hall and prepare for the trek.
-Since we had our hike from a tour package our coordinator handled our registration and tour guides.
-In the municipal hall you can already feel the cold chilling wind that all of us needs to wear a jacket.
+Ampucao’s municipal hall where we prepare for the trek.
+Since we had our hike from a tour package, our coordinator handled our registration and tour guides.
+In the municipal hall we can already feel the chilling wind and all of us wore a jacket.

-A few minutes later, our coordinator gathered us and we were instructed to have our breakfast since it’s going to be a cold and long walk, after everybody is full we all gathered in a small circle, introduced ourselves and had a briefing orientation of the do’s and dont’s during the hike.
+A few minutes later, our coordinator gathered us and we were instructed to have our breakfast because it’s going to be a cold and long walk.
+After everybody is full and energized, we all gathered in a small circle, introduced ourselves and had a brief orientation of the do’s and dont’s of the hike from our tour guide.
 When everything was clear and set, instead of walking to our starting point, our coordinator recommended that we will take our van and be dropped off in the entry point.

 The hike to the clouds

 We were dropped-off by the van at the entry point while other groups opt to walk from the registration point.
-As explained by our Guide, upon hiking to Mt.
-Ulap, this hike have six points wherein the highlights are the Ampucao Paoay, Gungal rock and Mt.
+As explained by our guide, upon hiking to Mt.
+Ulap, this hike have six points where the highlights are the Ampucao Paoay, Gungal rock and Mt.
 Ulaps peak.
 It was a short assault at first then a more manageable trail will follow.
-The vast grassland and mountain ranges are breath-taking.
-Pine trees everywhere and the fresh air are so relaxing that you can take a moment and just smell the leaves and feel the air.
+The vast grassland and mountain ranges are breathtaking.
+Pine trees everywhere and the fresh air are so refreshing that you would want to take a moment just to smell the leaves and feel the air.

 We reached the Gungal rock earlier than estimated time and were lucky to be the second group to arrived.
 The line to take the picture to the rock can be too long because each one will take its turn.
 My knees are shaking while preparing to climb the rock.
 I thought I’ll slide to the diagonal position of the rock, but the rock surface was rough enough to hold me in place.
 It was extra special for our friend because a proposal was made on the Gungal rock.
 An unforgettable and definitely an extra-ordinary way of proposing.

-After taking pictures, we continue our hike to our lunch area.
+After taking pictures, we continue our hike to the lunch area.
 Along the way, you can meet hikers who have camped over night and are heading to the Gungal rock.
-When we reached the lunch area, each find spots to eat and prepared the food.
+When we reached the lunch area, each of us find our own spots to eat and prepared the food.
 Sadly, the pack lunch we ordered is almost spoiled so we ate a little.
 But the view here is unbelievably amazing.
 This is indeed a hike to the clouds.
 We can see the clouds approaching our way and covering the mountain ranges around us.

 The descent from Mt.
 Ulap was steep but most of the steps have wooden piece to prevent hikers from sliding.
-Along the way we pass through a cave but it was mentioned to us during the orientation that we cannot see the mummy that was discovered in this mountain.
-Because the light is damaging the remains, they have to move it to a much secure place and close the cave.
+Along the way we pass through a cave with the mummy, but it was mentioned to us during the orientation that we cannot see the mummy that was discovered in this mountain.
+That is because the light is damaging the remains so they have to move it to a much secure place and close the cave.

 Vans are already waiting at the exit point.
 There are houses offering wash area but our coordinator advised us to wash up near the registration point.
 The reason for this, to prevent the long line as other hikers have also descent.
 While waiting for our group to be complete, we ate an ice cream sold on a small store in the area.
 How refreshing it is to eat an ice cream after a long day hike.
 On our way from Sta Fe, the road is already very foggy.
-It looks dangerous driving at that state but our driver assured us he was experienced on this things and it looks like it.
+It looks dangerous to drive at that state but our driver assured us he was experienced on this situation.